Skip to content

 void dfs(int i, vector<int> &src, vector<int> &buf, vector<int> &tar) {

-// If only one disc remains on src, move it to tar
+// If there is only one disk left in src, move it directly to tar

 if (i == 1) {